Disinformation in the Digital Age: New Medium, Old Practice

 2020: Misinformation, Disinformation, and Conspiracy Theories Today

 While the digital medium is new, disinformation and misinformation strategies are consistent with foreign interference efforts of the past.
 As discussed in Part 1, on November 17, the Senate Judiciary Committee questioned Dorsey and Zuckerberg on their platforms’ understanding of misinformation, a term – along with disinformation – that has largely become embedded in the mainstream vernacular due to the alleged Russian interference in the 2016 election.
-The Russian disinformation campaign leading up the 2016 election leveraged American free speech values by propagating disinformation in both far-right and far-left social media forums thereby allowing American users to be unknowing conduits of misinformation among one another.
+The Russian disinformation campaign leading up to the 2016 election leveraged American free speech values by propagating disinformation in both far-right and far-left social media forums thereby allowing American users to be unknowing conduits of misinformation among one another.
 To this end, the strategy behind the 2016 election influence sought to instigate both sides of the aisle to magnify the fault lines of political partisanship and agitate culture wars.
-By stoking both far-right and far-left persuasions, the hyperbolic discourse conducted in the social media public square was cacophonous and further amplified by grenades of ideologically-driven click-bait and conspiracy.
+By stoking both far-right and far-left persuasions, the hyperbolic discourse conducted in the social media public square was cacophonous and further amplified by grenades of ideologically driven click-bait and conspiracy.

 While Facebook and Twitter have adopted and employed far more sophisticated methods and algorithms to identify mis- and disinformation, the rampant flagging of false narratives has led to censorship fatigue.
 This has, in turn, exacerbated the perception of partisan bias in the social media sphere.

-Disinformation thrives in democratic systems whose double-edged sword of free speech liberties empower and encourage civil discourse.
+Disinformation thrives in democratic systems whose double-edged sword of free speech liberties empowers and encourages civil discourse.
 At the same time, these same liberties create inherent vulnerabilities that can be misused through foreign intervention, hate speech, and extremist ideology.
 It’s in this space that conspiratorial belief sets take shape and can beget violent action.
 Perhaps the most prolific conspiracy theory of 2020 is QAnon, which has become increasingly well-known throughout the political campaign season.

 The QAnon conspiracy emerged in 2017 on the unmoderated forum, 4chan, and is supposedly run by an anonymous government employee with top-level security clearance whose alias is Q. Q posits the notion of a “Deep State” with an expansive worldwide influence controlled by a secret cabal of pedophiles whose agenda is to undermine Donald Trump.
 Most troubling is the widespread belief in the legitimacy of QAnon’s theories up through the political chain.
-According to the Pew Research Center, the number of Americans who have become familiar with the once-fringe conspiracy increased dramatically from 23% in February to 47% in September of 2020.
+According to the Pew Research Center, the number of Americans who have become familiar with the once-fringe conspiracy increased dramatically from 23% in February to 47% in September 2020.

 Knowledge of a conspiracy and belief in it are markedly different things, yet familiarity with the subject opens up opportunities for doubt in a social landscape already rife with mistrust and doubt.
 Disinformation, misinformation, and conspiracy theories prey upon perceived grievances, whether socio-economic, ideological, political, or other; they offer up simplistic answers for complex existential woes as to why someone might be a victim within their own environment.
 As such, disinformation seeks to capitalize on the human tendency toward in-grouping and out-grouping; reductively bifurcating groups of people into tribes of in/out, us/them, democrat/republican, radical left/radical right, and so forth.
-This approach bleaches public discourse of nuance and fails to recognize the complexity of human thought, perspective, and experience.
+This approach bleaches the public discourse of nuance and fails to recognize the complexity of human thought, perspective, and experience.

 Disinformation is intentionally deployed by nefarious actors, in order to shape public opinion and affect policy outcomes.
 Thus, it is our responsibility as members of civil society to become more empathic and critical thinkers as we resist becoming conduits of misinformation and conspiracy.